 Selection Process

-The selection process uses four selection tools, each contributing a weighted score as:
+The selection process uses four selection tools, each contributing a weighted score:

 - Structured Curriculum Vitae 15%